 Orangerie in Schönbrunn palace, Vienna The Orangerie at Schönbrunn palace.

 Mozart and Constanze were married in St Stephen’s Cathedral, and their children were baptized here.
-It was also to St Stephen’s Cathedral his dead body was transported in 1791 for registration before the infamously simple funeral at St Marx.
+It was also to St Stephen’s Cathedral his dead body was brought in 1791 for registration before the simple funeral at St Marx.

 St Stephens Cathedral, Vienna St Stephen’s Cathedral.